clayrisser/node-log-benchmarks/RESULTS.md

 | Test 3      |         760 |     8885 |         497 |     7602 |
 | **Average** |     **724** | **8982** |     **475** | **7438** |

-Additional CPUs seemed to have a small effect on the time.
+Again, with winston, additional CPUs seemed to have a small effect on the time.

 #### bunyan